rgupta1234/acm-argocd-application/README.md

 ```
 until oc apply -k gitops/manifests/bootstrap/advanced-cluster-management/base; do sleep 15; done
 ```

-Now we will add the spoke cluster as managed cluster in ACM, this is a manual step, we will have to add labels to the managed and local clusters so the integration between ACM and Argo works (via ManagedClusterSet).
+In the ACM view in the console, we will add the spoke cluster as managed cluster, this is a manual step, we will have to add labels to the managed and local clusters so the integration between ACM and Argo works (via ManagedClusterSet).

 When adding the remote cluster, note that it must be in the `demo` cluster set.
 Also make sure your `local-cluster` is transfered to the `demo` cluster set.